m2sd/nuxt-laravel/README-template.md

 This module makes it easy to integrate a [NuxtJS](https://nuxtjs.org) SPA into a [Laravel](https://laravel.com) application.
 The implementation is based on [laravel-nuxt-js](https://github.com/skyrpex/laravel-nuxt-js) by [skyrpex](https://github.com/skyrpex).

-> **Hint:** Use his composer exension [laravel-nuxt](https://github.com/skyrpex/laravel-nuxt) if you want to forward multiple specific routes to nuxt.
+> **Hint:** Use his composer extension [laravel-nuxt](https://github.com/skyrpex/laravel-nuxt) if you want to forward multiple specific routes to nuxt.

 ## Features

-* Easyly deploy an existing Nuxt app inside a Laravel application or vice versa
+* Easily deploy an existing Nuxt app inside a Laravel application or vice versa
-* Test your Nuxt app with live reloading, HMR and the autoconfigured Laravel test server
+* Test your Nuxt app with live reloading, HMR and the auto-configured Laravel test server
 * Seamlessly integrate Nuxt into the URL resolution of Laravel
 * Share cookies and session state between frontend (Nuxt) and backend (Laravel) without the need for an API token